 Contact: Hilary Ramirez

 Jesus Club is comprised of students from Christian backgrounds, however anyone is welcome to come.
-We meet once a week in the GDC for social time with other students who believe in the Christian faith, and normally hold a Bible study and close in prayer.
-We meet Tuesdays at 5pm in the GDC.
+We meet Tuesdays at 5 p.m. in the GDC for social time with other students who believe in the Christian faith, and normally hold a Bible study and close in prayer.

 Contact: Katherine Mullin